pittcsc/track-2015-javascript/talk-9-js-in-practice-server/slides.md

 ---
 ## npm
 - Stands for Node Package Manager
-- Comes packaged with Node
+- Comes packaged with Node Version Manager (NVM)
 - Online repository for publishing of open-source NodeJs projects/modules
 - Command-line utility for interacting with that repository and aids in package installtion/version management/dependency management